TheDanniCraft/activity-log/CONTRIBUTING.md

 - I am making my contribution under the project's license.
 ```

-## 🙏 Credits
+## :pray: Credits

 Thanks for contributing!
 Your contributions are what make this project successful.
-We look forward to working with you! 💖
+We look forward to working with you! :heart: